HirokiHamaguchi/latexlint/rules/LLJapaneseSpace/README.md

 ### LLJapaneseSpace

-Detect the lack of space between Japanese characters and math equations in `.tex` or `.md` files.
+Detect the lack of space between Japanese characters and math equations in `.tex` and `.md` files.
 By default, this rule is disabled by `latexlint.disabledRules` in `settings.json`.